Emergency Roofer in Denver — Available 24/7 for Active Leaks, Storm Damage & More

 How quickly can you respond to a Denver roofing emergency?

-Response time depends on active weather conditions and current demand — during a major storm event affecting multiple properties simultaneously, response queues can extend.
-We prioritize based on urgency: active structural failure and active interior water intrusion are highest priority.
+Response time depends on active weather conditions and current call volume.
+During a major storm event affecting multiple properties simultaneously, response queues extend and we prioritize based on urgency — active structural failure and active interior water intrusion first.
 We communicate realistic response timelines clearly when you call.

 What is an ice dam and how do I know if I have one?

-An ice dam is a ridge of ice that forms at the eave line when heat from the living space melts snow on the upper roof slopes, and that meltwater refreezes at the cold eave overhang.
-The sign of active ice dam water intrusion is water dripping from the ceiling in areas corresponding to the eave line — especially during warm spells, not during snowfall.
-It can present as a random interior drip or appear to be a plumbing leak.
-If it happens in late winter or early spring during a thaw, ice dam intrusion is the likely cause.
+An ice dam is a ridge of ice that forms at the eave line when heat from the living space melts snow on the upper roof slopes and that meltwater refreezes at the cold eave overhang.
+The sign of active ice dam water intrusion is water dripping from ceiling areas corresponding to the eave line — especially during warm spells rather than during snowfall.
+It frequently presents as what appears to be a random interior drip or plumbing leak.
+If it happens in late winter or early spring during a thaw cycle, ice dam intrusion is the likely cause.

 My roof is sagging under snow — is that an emergency?

+Yes.
 Visible roof deflection or sagging under snow load is an emergency.
-Do not occupy the space below.
-Call for assessment immediately.
-Most Denver residential roofs are designed for a minimum 30 lbs/sq ft ground snow load, but that capacity can be compromised by prior water damage to structural members, original under-engineering, or snow accumulation on low-slope sections.
+Do not occupy the space below the affected area.
+Call for professional assessment immediately.
+Most Denver residential roofs are designed for a minimum 30 lbs per square foot ground snow load, but that capacity can be compromised by prior water damage, original under-engineering, or snow accumulation on low-slope sections.
 Visible deflection is the warning sign that precedes structural failure — act on it.

 Can I tarp my own roof in an emergency?